UncleRus/MultiOSD/doc/settings.md

 ### MLRLT

 RSSI warning threshold, percents.
-This option will be used when `MLER` = 0.
+This option used when `MLER` is 0.

 Type     | Size
 -------- | --------